rishav4101/10daysofcode-stock_prediction/notes.md

 ```
 ![Multivariate Plot](https://3qeqpr26caki16dnhd19sv6by6v-wpengine.netdna-ssl.com/wp-content/uploads/2016/06/Scatter-Matrix-Plot-for-Each-Input-Variable-for-the-Iris-Flowers-Dataset-1024x768.png)

-So now you must have got an idea of what exactly does these libraries and help us to do and you might have also got an intuition as to where you can use them in you projects.
+So now you must have an idea of what these libraries help us to do and you might have also got an intuition as to where you can use them in you projects.
 Although we have only discussed the topics in very brief and there a whole lot of things that these libraries offer and what we can do with them but this should be a really good checkpoint we have reached.

 Now coming to our project, as we are dealing with the stock market and trying to predict stock prices the most important thing is **being able to Read Stocks**